-Emergence of New Forces: Socialistic Ideas, Youth Power, Trade Unionism
+Emergence of New Forces: Socialistic Ideas, Youth Power, and the Rise of Trade Unionism in India's National Movement

 Marxist and Socialist ideas inspired the formation of socialist and communist groups, leading to the rise of a left-wing within the Congress.